Gennaquach/CPSC-335--Project-2/README.md

 # How to run submitted code:
   * 1)In the Linux terminal, navigate to the directory of sorting.py
-  * 2)Run "python3 fibonacci.py" in Linux terminal
+  * 2)Run "python3 problem1a.py" in Linux terminal for Problem 1 Part A
+  * 3)Run "python3 problem1b.py" in Linux terminal for Problem 1 Part B